WatchOS 5: How to update your Apple Watch

 Apple just released iOS 12 for iPhone, iPad, and iPod Touch.
-Alongside that update, Apple has also released WatchOS 5 for the Apple Watch ($349 at Amazon Marketplace).
+Alongside that update, Apple has also released WatchOS 5 for the Apple Watch.
 Included in the update are a new walkie-talkie mode, improved notifications, the Podcasts app (finally!) and other tweaks.

 So long, original Apple Watch